 What is a Facebook Pixel?

-Facebook Pixel is an analytics tool intended you give you an accurate view of the effectiveness of your ad campaigns by measuring behavior on your website.
-It’s also super useful for retargeting, and you can create a Custom Audience based on website visits (we sometimes call these pixel fires).
+Facebook Pixel is an analytics tool intended to give you an accurate view of the effectiveness of your ad campaigns by measuring behavior on your website.
+It’s also super useful for retargeting, and you can create a Custom Audience based on website visits (we sometimes call these "pixel fires").
 At its most basic, this pixel tracks actions taken on your website after viewing a post or ad and collects information like user location, browser, device, and so on.

 How to Create a Facebook Pixel

-- Navigate to the Events Manager in Business Manager or in your personal ad account
+- Navigate to the Business Settings page in Business Manager and select your business

 Facebook is going to ask you if you want to track events as well.
-Many ecommerce sites skip this step, favoring the simple pixel that can track website visits, but tracking events on your site is going to lead to much more accurate data so don’t ignore this option.
+Many ecommerce sites skip this step, favoring the simple pixel that can track website visits, but tracking events on your site is going to lead to much more accurate data.
 Put simply, events are actions that happen on your site.
 Much like with Google Tag Manager, you can track these and link them directly back to advertising campaigns on Facebook.

 How to Set Up Facebook Pixel Events